DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

         - prevemts employees from developing familiarity with security controls over time and finding ways to bypass them.
         - job rotation policy can act as both a deterrent and a detection mechanism
         - Job rotation and separation of duties policies help prevent fraud.
+        - job rotation also Provides peer review, Reduces fraud, Enables cross-training
+        - The purpose of job rotation is to act as a deterrent and a detection tool.
+If one knows that someone will be taking over their job functions soon, they are less likely to participate in fraudulent activities.
+If someone does do something fraudulent, job rotation increases the likelihood it will be discovered through a peer review when someone rotates into that job and is cross-trained on responsibilities.
+A peer review is performed, effectively, when someone rotates into a job.
+It is necessary to figure out where the last person left off in order to get to work.
+This peer review could either detect fraud or, knowing it will happen, reduce the likelihood of it ever happening.
         - Job rotation helps ensure that multiple people can do the same job and can help prevent the organization from losing information when a single person leaves.
         -  Job rotation of duties is effective in preventing security breach where employee has found ways of bypassing intended safeguards., as it would help prevent from having sufficient time in thier role to discover and exploit weaknesses in the system.
 - 7.4.5 Service Level Agreements (SLA)